reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 ### `testCompileOnly`

-Similar to `compileOnly`, but dependencies declared with `testCompileOnly` are only available during compilation of tests.
+Similar to `compileOnly`, but dependencies declared with `testCompileOnly` are **only available during compilation of tests** and not at runtime.

 I can't think of a specific example, but there may be some annotation processors similar to [Lombok](https://projectlombok.org/) that are only relevant for tests.